IPK-BIT/blast2galaxy/docs/tutorial.md

     It is highly recommended to install blast2galaxy in an isolated environment created with an environment management tool like conda/mamba, pixi, virtualenv or similar.

 !!! tip
-    It is also possible to install blast2galaxy via conda/mamba from the BioConda channel.
-This is explained in the [Installation section](installation.md#installation-with-mamba-or-conda).
+    - It is also possible to install blast2galaxy via conda / mamba from the Bioconda channel.
+This is explained in [here](installation.md#installation-with-mamba-or-conda).
+    - If your prefer a containerized setup you can use the Biocontainers image.
+This is explained [here](installation.md#using-biocontainers-image-with-docker-or-podman).

 ```
 pip install blast2galaxy